 Place the dried mushrooms in a bowl and pour hot or boiling water over them, just enough to cover.
 Let that sit for about 20 minutes while you get started with chopping.

 Once the onions, carrots and celery have been chopped, heat the olive oil on medium heat, in a large pot.
 Sauté the vegetables until the onions begin to soften.

-Stir in the garlic, then add the mushrooms.
+Stir in the garlic, then add the fresh mushrooms.
 Sauté the mushrooms until they begin to release their juices, about 10 minutes.

 Raise the heat and stir in the barley or spelt, allowing it to absorb the mushroom juices.